Omnia Card vs Roma Pass vs Rome Tourist Card: Which is the best Vatican pass?

 If this is the case, and depending on how many are in your group, it may be better value to just buy a Vatican Pass online in advance.
 There are several available, including skip the line fast passes.
 There are also special tickets that include access to additional attractions such as the Vatican Gardens.
 Transport it relatively cheap, so for very short stays it’s probably best to just arrange your trip the Vatican online yourself.

 However, as with many travellers, it is likely that you are bolting a visit to the Vatican on to a trip to Rome.
-Here you’ll find numerous advantages in using the Roma Pass or the Omnia Card to secure your Vatican City Pass and plan the rest of your trip.
+Here you’ll find numerous advantages in using the Roma Pass, the Omnia Card or the Rome Tourist Card to secure your Vatican City Pass and plan the rest of your trip.

 The Omnia Card is a great option for those wanting to see multiple attractions in Rome, including the Vatican City.
 The card includes Vatican City passes amounting to a value of €30!
 It will also get you access to the famous Vatican Museums, including the Sistine Chapel.